didalik/stellar-help-exchange/README.md

 Automated Integration Modeling by ДA&K. Inquiry fee HEXA 10.

+This is an offer.

 ## Stellar HEX: FOR SALE

 Full or partial ownership.
 Inquiry fee HEXA 100.

+This is an offer.

 ## Stellar HEX: HELP WANTED

 Signing bonus HEXA 1000 + (job done) * (hourly rate).

+This is a request.

 ## Stellar HEX: PARTNERS WELCOME

 Signing bonus HEXA 1000 + profit / 2.

+This is a request.

+## Stellar HEX: TESTERS WANTED

+Signing bonus HEXA 10 + #(tests run) * rate.

+This is a request.

 # Automated self-test (Stellar TESTNET only)